Shubhendu/TicTacToe/README.md

 We are using maven to build this application.
 ` mvn clean install`

-### Deploy
+### Deployment
 - Local enviroment
 ```
-	-  $CATALINA_HOME: is an environment variable points to the directory where you installed Tomcat.
-For example, /Users/abc/Documents/software/apache-tomcat-8.5.23.

 	1- Copy the .war file to $CATALINA_HOME/webapps/
 	2- Start the server by $CATALINA_HOME/bin/startup.sh
+	Note: $CATALINA_HOME: is an environment variable whcih points to the directory where you have installed Tomcat.
+For example, /Users/abc/Documents/software/apache-tomcat-8.5.23.
 ```
 - On cloud
 This application is currently deployed on AWS Elastic Beanstalk.
 Instructions can be found here -